rocjs/roc/docs/config/settings.md

 ## Overview

-Defined in the [Roc configuration object](/docs/config/README.md), often referred to as `roc.config.js`, and contains settings defined by the the different extensions.
+Defined in the [Roc configuration object](/docs/config/README.md), often referred to as `roc.config.js`, and contains settings defined by the the different packages.

 Expects that the first level of properties are setting groups that are used for [reading settings](#read-settings) and when defining [commands](/docs/config/commands.md#meta).
 See example below for a valid structure.